What is the Information Commissioner’s Office (ICO)?

 The history of the ICO

-Since it was created more than 30 years ago, the UK's data regulator has existed in several iterations; shifting with time as its purpose and scope changed with society's technological, networking and data protection landscape.
+Since its creation more than 30 years ago, the UK’s data regulator has existed in several forms, shaped by the country’s technological landscape.

 In 2009, the ICO adopted a new mission statement around holding organisations to account over information rights and promoting data rights for individuals, before gaining new powers the following year to issue financial penalties.